top of page

 Specific anxiety conditions that I work with include generalised anxiety disorder (GAD), panic attacks, agoraphobia, social anxiety disorder, specific phobias, post traumatic stress disorder (PTSD), and obsessive compulsive disorder (OCD).

 For many people, anxiety is experienced as a feeling of worry, dread, or apprehension about something in the future; and is experienced by all of us at some point in our lives.
 When severe, anxiety can hold us back from accomplishing what matters in life, as the feelings of worry become blown out of proportion.
+For more information about Anxiety and Anxiety Disorders, please head over to my article What is Anxiety?

 Fortunately, there is a lot that can be done to reduce these unwanted feelings, so that you can get back to living life more fully.
 There are two different neurological pathways that create anxiety.
 In our sessions we will work with both of those pathways to maximise the effects of therapy.